-For all of you watching the hurricane, here is an actual live photo taken from the screened-in balcony in Boca Raton, Florida at 10:03 am Monday Sep 2, 2019.
+And here is a live photo I took in Boca Raton, Florida at 10:03 am Monday Sep 2, 2019

 When we turned on a college football game on Saturday, the network had already gone to permanent picture-in-picture at the lower right corner of the screen.
 Then they ratcheted up the tension with the rare picture-in-picture-in-picture, a visual triple lutz given a 9.6 by the judges.

-The biggest problem to prepare for is not so much the storm as what you’re going to do when power is interrupted.
+The bigger problem to prepare for is what you’re going to do when power is interrupted